alexbaar/app_Backend/README.md

 23. you should see: README.md, backend_server and other

-24. add a .env to store sensitive data. first in VS Code in terminal type:
+24. add a .env file at project level to store sensitive data:

-        pip install python-dotenv

 then at project root add a new file called ' .env ' inside specify the following values:

         SECRET_KEY